World

 What is an MLB futures bet?

-Instead of betting on a prediction made for a certain game, MLB futures bets focus on the outcome of an event or milestone that will occur in the future, like the winner of the World Series, MVP award or total number of regular-season wins for a particular team.
+Instead of betting on a prediction made for a specific baseball game, MLB futures bets focus on the outcome of an event or milestone that will occur in the future, like the winner of the World Series, MVP award or total number of regular-season wins for a particular team.

 iconDownload the app